-The Virgin Islands is currently experiencing high unemployment at 13.0% for November 2012, 16.3% for St. Croix district, and 10.0% for St. Thomas-St. John district, and it is safe to say fiscal and economic concerns related to the legislated federal spending cuts and expiring tax cuts will hamper economic growth efforts.
-As the local income tax mirrors the federal rules, if tax revenues increase by \$10 million to \$15 million, given the economic effects of the tax increases, these additional revenues may not fully offset the loss in federal spending cuts that are estimated to exceed \$10 million to \$12 million, depending on final federal legislation.
-If local unemployment continues to increase, the impact of eliminating extended unemployment benefits provided in the Middle Class Tax Relief and Job Creation Act of 2012 will have a significant impact on the families of dislocated workers.
+The Virgin Islands is currently experiencing high unemployment at 13.3% for December 2012, 17.0% for St. Croix district, and 9.9% for St. Thomas-St. John district, and it is safe to say fiscal and economic concerns related to the legislated federal spending cuts will hamper economic growth efforts.
+The annual loss in federal spending is estimated to well exceed \$10 million, depending on congressional legislation.
+If the rate of local unemployment continues to increase, the impact of eliminating critical federal grant spending will have a significant impact on government services in the Territory.